 Six poor-performing mattresses to avoid

-Here are six mattresses that didn’t perform well in our independent testing.
+Here are six mattresses that did not perform well in our independent testing.

 This mattress could do with a rebrand: You’ll wake up anything but refreshed.